Subsequent applications

 A person may not be removed before a decision is taken on any submissions they have outstanding.[12]
 Removal directions (the order to a carrier to take the person on a particular flight or crossing) may remain in place while further submissions are being considered, only to be cancelled if the claimant is successful or if the Home Office decides they need more time to decide.
 Further submissions may be allowed or refused at any time until the asylum seeker is actually removed.
 A last-minute refusal may leave no time for any further legal challenge, and there is no obligation for the Home Office to respond in time for the asylum seeker to take advice or challenge a refusal.

-Preparation of further submissions is funded under a limited form of legal aid (Legal Help).
+Preparation of further submissions is funded under Legal Help in the same way as initial claims are (see Legal Assistance).
 Again this puts pressure on lawyers, challenging conscientious representatives to maintain quality work.
-Funding for expert reports can be obtained from the Legal Aid Agency, though the representative will usually have to argue for this.
+Funding for expert reports can be obtained from the Legal Aid Agency, though the agency is generally reluctant to grant any additional funding and it is normal for legal representatives to have to argue for this.

 The procedure for further submissions is different for unaccompanied children who are still under the age of 18 when any leave they have expires.
 The decision maker must make enquiries as to the situation of the child to ascertain if it has changed since the original grant of leave and conduct a best interest assessment.[13]